alexdong/consilio/README.md

 > strategic thinking and prudent decision-making, emphasizing the use of good
 > judgment, experience, and advice.

-## 0. Overview
+## Overview

-Consilio helps you make better decisions by taking you through a 3-step deliberation process.
-It's a writing assistant, a thought partner.
-It helps by asking you questions like "Have you thought about ...",  "What if ...", "Let's stress test it this way ...".
+Consilio helps you make better decisions by having LLM asking independent and multi-perspective questions.
+Think of it as a vast support network of advisors.
+It asks you questions like "Have you thought about ...",  "What if ...", "Let's stress test it this way ...".
 The kind of questions you often pay your advisors or boards for.